andrelkj/NLW-2023---Trilha-Explorer/README.md

 ```

 ## 5.1.
 Instructions/declarations

 It relates to the orders given to the computer.
 Differently from other programming languages, JS have reserved words that have a specific instruction meaning.
 For example the variable `const` that specifies the creation of a constant.

 ## 5.2.
 Syntax

 Specifies the way, order, indentation in short the syntax will tell how to write the code properly.

 ## 5.3.
 Variables and types of data

 ### 5.3.1.
 Variables

 Boxes used to store a defined type of data which can be used later on.

+**Important:** variables name cannot:
+- start with numbers
+- have space between
+- use special caracters

+The most common use to writting variables is by using the **camelCase** format.

 ### 5.3.2.
 Data types

 There can be different types of data used inside JS like texts, numbers, booleans (conditions/logic values: true or false), or structured data.

 ```JS